jhunt/go-cli/README.md

 it returns false.

-Inside the body of the loop, you can access `p.Command` to get the full, space-separated name of the sub-command to run.  `p.Args` will give you the list of positional arguments, in the order they were specified, with all of the `-s` and `--style` flags removed.
+Inside the body of the loop, you can access `p.Command` to get the full, space-separated name of the sub-command to run.
+Aliases (i.e. 'ls' in `cli:"list, ls"`) will be resolved to the first name in the tag list (here, "list"). `p.Args` will give you the list of positional arguments, in the order they were specified, with all of the `-s` and `--style` flags removed.

 Note that any changes you make to the option structure between subsequent calls to `Next()` will be lost by virtue of the